» Rat Guide » Health Guide » Care Guide » Medication Guide » Breeding Guide

 Etiology

-The testicles in rats (also known as testes, or if referring to one testicle, as testis or orchis), as in most mammals, are part of the reproductive system.
+The testicles in rats (also known as testes, or, if referring to one testicle, as testis, orchis, or orchid), as in most mammals, are part of the reproductive system.
 They are normally contained in a sac called the scrotum.
 The scrotum lies caudal to the penis and ventral to the anus.
-Unlike humans and many other mammals, where the inguinal canal closes shortly after birth preventing the testicles from moving back into the abdomen, rats have an open inguinal canal allowing the testicles to be easily drawn up into the abdominal cavity.
+Unlike humans and many other mammals, where the inguinal canal closes shortly after birth preventing the testicles from moving back into the abdomen, rats have an open inguinal canal allowing the testicles to migrate easily in and out of the abdominal cavity.
 This is an important fact for veterinarians to remember when deciding to perform an orchiectomy (neuter), in the male rat, for behavioral or health reasons.

 The etiology or exact cause of testicular tumors is unknown, however, factors that are believed to contribute to their development in rats are: congenital cryptorchidism (undescended testicle), and aging.